 From 2011 to 2013, my superior sent me to study at the Community College of New Mexico in Albuquerque.
 I finished my school and get my Associate Degrees on Fine Art and Liberal Art on Dec.
 07, 2013.
 That was another great opportunity for me to come back to school and experience the world outside the walls of the monastery.

 I will tell you another mystery God has arranged for me this time after I finish my visit here, at the Benedictine Monastery of Perpetual Adoration.
-It is an astonishing experience of art besides the feeling of the Adoration with our Lord everyday.
-I need to ask some more information then I will tell you.
+It is an astonishing experience of art besides the feeling of the Adoration with our Lord every day.
+I need to ask for some more information then I will tell you.

 I left the Icon of Saint Gabriel in Albuquerque undone.
 I will continue when I am back.